benjaminbolling/RSW/paper.md

 where each array in the resulting product is considered as a possible shift schedule matrix.
 Imposing constraints (resting time between shifts and ensuring all shifts are filled) on each combinations results in solutions from which the user can choose between.

 Since all combinations are stored in a matrix form before different combinations are removed from the final solutions matrix, large datasets require severe amount of internal memory for the Cartesian Product method to work.
 For this, a controlling script has been implemented which calculates a pre-estimate of required internal memory.
-Approximating that each character in the shiftarray takes up 8 byte of memory;
+Approximating that each character in the shiftarray takes up 8 byte of memory yields

 \begin{equation}
 IM \propto N_{size} = N^{n_{S}} \times n_S,